Arronk/My-Coding-Journey/log.md

 Managed to fix my VS Code before logging off last which I was quite please with.
 Today was not as productive as I would have like with several interruptions but I definately got in a solid hour or two of coding and watching vids.

+## Day 52: 31.05.2018

+### Progress: Created a tutorial vid to help people sign into FCC on the new platform plus progressed with the CSS Course

+Typical night on the computer.
+When i want to make a quick video I can't use geforce broadcast.
+Found a tool that did the job and then it saved in the wrong format.
+Long story short I got it working and uploaded to youtube and shared on social media.
+Hopefully it ends up being helpful to somebody.
+Continued progressing through the advanced css course and finished the second section of the page.